 Propane vs. Natural Gas vs. Heating Oil: Middlesex Home Heating Fuel Comparison

-Families have a variety of fuels to choose from when it comes to heating.
-Natural Gas is the preferred choice in Middlesex, used by 537,918 or 37% of homeowners.
-The 2nd most popular primary heating fuel for Middlesex residents is Heating Oil, used by 491,612 homes (34%).
-The other homes are heated with Electricity (21%), Propane (6%), Wood (1%), and Other (1%).
+Homeowners have a variety of fuels to choose from when it comes to heating.
+Natural Gas is the most common choice in Middlesex, used by 537,918 or 37% of residents.
+The next most popular primary heating fuel for Middlesex households is Heating Oil, used by 491,612 homes (34%).
+The rest of the homes are heated with Electricity (21%), Propane (6%), Wood (1%), and Other (1%).

 Middlesex County Residential Primary Home Heating Fuel (in Number of Households)